Xtr126/XtMapper/README.md

 ## Development

 ### Build
-- Run `./gradlew assembleFreeDebug` at the base directory of the project
+- Run `./gradlew assembleDebug` at the base directory of the project

 If you want to contribute code, please base your commits on the latest dev branch.